elamuhombe/gomycode-react-hooks-checkpoint/README.md

 Welcome to the Movie App!
 This simple web application created using React and allows you to manage and filter a list of movies.
 You can add new movies, and filter the existing list by title or rating.
 All this is made possible by use of React hooks.

+## Pre-requisites
+Make sure you have node.js versin 21 and React version 18.2 installed.

 ## Getting Started

 1. Clone the repository or download the files.